Logo Reinier de Graaf ziekenhuis.

 During the first days, you may still feel weak and somewhat dizzy when standing up; this will gradually decrease.
 After one or two days, your bowels will start to function again.
 Your abdomen is likely still bloated, and you may experience painful cramps.
 Movement is good for getting the bowels moving.
 We advise you to adhere to the following schedule;

-• Start mobilizing to the toilet/shower.
-The first time under the guidance of a nurse or maternity assistant
+• Start mobilizing, the first time under the guidance of a nurse or maternity assistant

 • Free movement in the room